Quick Answer

 Pick the plan only after you decide how contributions will actually move: through payroll, owner transfer, or both.
 Then confirm your tooling can produce a clean contribution trail you can reconcile later.

 Keep a minimal audit trail each month: the plan setup record, provider confirmations, and a dated contribution log tied to the funding event.
-For plan limits, deadlines, or eligibility, do not guess; mark Add current requirement after verification.
+For plan limits, deadlines, or eligibility, do not guess; keep those items flagged for provider or advisor confirmation.

 Do a light update monthly and a deeper review quarterly.
 At minimum, log where you stayed, where you worked, and your workdays by jurisdiction.

 For California, if you lived inside or outside the state during the year, you may be a part-year resident.
 Nonresidents are taxed on California-source taxable income, and the FTB example uses CA Workdays / Total Workdays = % Ratio for allocation.
-Escalate to a specialist if your work pattern changes materially or you approach Add current threshold after verification.
+Escalate to a specialist if your work pattern changes materially or you may be nearing a residency or sourcing threshold that needs current confirmation.

 The FBAR trigger is $10,000 at any time during the calendar year (single-account maximum or aggregate maximum).
 Track each account's yearly high-water value, not just the closing balance.